Peerages in the United Kingdom: Legislative function

-Any peer who receives a writ of summons (which is in practice all life peers except retired peers, and some hereditary peers) may sit in the House of Lords as the Lords Temporal.
+Any peer who receives a writ of summons (which is in practice all life peers except retired peers) may sit in the House of Lords as the Lords Temporal.
 They sit alongside the Lords Spiritual, who do not hold peerages, but are bishops of the Church of England.
-Labour, elected to power in 1997, sought to remove all of the seats in the House of Lords reserved for hereditary peers via the House of Lords Act 1999, but then Prime Minister Tony Blair relented by allowing 92 members to remain.
+Labour, elected to power in 1997, sought to remove all of the seats in the House of Lords reserved for hereditary peers via the House of Lords Act 1999, but then Prime Minister Tony Blair relented by allowing 92 members to remain, allegedly to ensure the passage of the act.
 90 of these hereditary peers are elected to the House of Lords from within their own populace, while the other two sit ex officio holding the hereditary constitutional offices of Earl Marshal and the Lord Great Chamberlain.
+However, following the implementation of the House of Lords (Hereditary Peers) Act 2026 under Prime Minister Sir Kier Starmer's government, no recipient of a hereditary peerage will sit in the House of Lords by virtue of their hereditary peerage alone.
+The Earl Marshal and Lord Great Chamberlain are granted parliamentary passes enabling them to execute their constitutional functions, but are no longer ex officio members of the House of Lords.

 Since the Parliament Act 1911 and Parliament Act 1949 the House of Lords' purpose is now that of a revising legislative chamber, scrutinising and potentially changing proposed Parliamentary Bills before their enactment.
 Its membership for the most part comprises life peers, created under the Life Peerages Act 1958, which includes those who can add value in specific areas of expertise in parliamentary debates, as well as former MPs and other political appointees from respective political parties.
 Those who do not sit with a political party, may sit in the house as a so called Crossbencher.
-Prior to July 2006 the Lord Chancellor – one of the Great Officers of State and government minister – served as the presiding officer of the peers in the House of Lords.
+Prior to July 2006 the Lord Chancellor—one of the Great Officers of State and government minister—served as the presiding officer of the peers in the House of Lords.
 Were a person not a peer to be appointed to the office of Lord Chancellor, they would traditionally be raised to the peerage upon appointment, though a scarcely used provision was made in 1539 for appointees who are great officers of state but not peers to sit in between the benches in the House, meaning commoners could execute the role without the need for elevation to the peerage.
 Since 2006 however, in an effort to separate powers, the role of presiding officer has been fulfilled by the Lord Speaker of the House of Lords elected by the peers from amongst their own number.
 The Lord Chancellor retained their role as a government minister however, and in June 2007 Jack Straw was the first commoner to be appointed as Lord Chancellor since 1587.